danielgafni/dagster-polars/README.md

    - inherits all the features of the `UPathIOManager` - works with local and remote filesystems (like S3), supports loading multiple partitions (use `dict[str, pl.DataFrame]` type annotation), ...
    - Implemented serialization formats:
      - `PolarsParquetIOManager` - for reading and writing files in Apache Parquet format.
 Supports reading partitioned Parquet datasets (for example, often produced by Spark).
+All read/write options can be set via metadata values.
+     - `PolarsDeltaIOManager` - for reading and writing Delta Lake.
+All read/write options can be set via metadata values. `"partition_by"` metadata value can be set to use native Delta Lake partitioning (it's passed to `delta_write_options` of `write_delta`).
+In this case, all the asset partitions will be stored in the same Delta Table directory.
+You are responsible for filtering correct partitions when reading the data in the downstream assets.
+Extra dependencies can be installed with `pip install 'dagster-polars[deltalake]'`.
  - `BigQueryPolarsIOManager` - for reading and writing data from/to [BigQuery](https://cloud.google.com/bigquery).
 Supports writing partitioned tables (`"partition_expr"` input metadata key must be specified).
+Extra dependencies can be installed with `pip install 'dagster-polars[gcp]'`.

 ## Quickstart